jonasjohansson/11.igem.se/pages/wiki/public-engagement.md

 Pixid is accessible to all generations and to players with different cultural background as the cards are picture-based.
 The game aims at raising attention and awareness around antibiotic resistance.
 Some basic questions like "What represents sickness to you?" are asked to the players.
 The questions become more specific to our project as we can collect feedback from people how they think about our project as we ask about their familiarity to bacteriophage therapy until how they want it to get the treatment if we can produce it in large scale.
 Scoring board is provided, the player will be given point if their answer is one of the possible answers.
 The best answer chosen from the survey will be given 2 points.
 Some players added that this media is so powerful and fun as they are challenged to get the highest point.

 For children, these cards can be used as memory game.
 As they play the game, we can also raise their awareness about the antibiotic resistance by telling story about the bacteria and our project.

-## Art Exhibition

-For most people, science and art are two completely different fields.
-But a scientist knows that their work requires a certain artistic feel to it, and an artist knows the science behind their creation.
-Today different fields are merging together, creating new ones.
-Such is the field of Biotechnology and genetic engineering.
-As a part of the international genetic engineering competition iGEM, team Stockholm decided to celebrate this intersection of genetic engineering, biotech and art by hosting an open call art exhibition, with synthetic biology as the main theme.
-Not only did we decide to host this epic art event in a shut down nuclear reactor for the fun of it, we also aimed to educate the public about what exactly genetic engineering is and create an open discussion on the subject with art as the tool for communication.
-Featured in this booklet is all the artwork contributed to the art exhibition that took place the 13th-15th of May 2019 in R1.
-R1 is the first nuclear reactor in Sweden that today is shut down and used for similar art events, 25 meters under the Royal Institute of Technology, KTH.

-All kinds of art was accepted, everything from audiovisual video works to petridish multiplayer experiences.
-Some may be funny and beautiful, others disturbing and thought provoking.
-Everyone was eligible to participate irregardless of artistic level or experience of synthetic biology.
-From the 38 artworks submitted, 5 winners were chosen from the 2019 iGEM Stockholm team based on creativity, innovation and personal motivations.
-The winners, with one Grand prize winner, were rewarded a presentation in Osqledaren online (KTH magazine) as well as Medicor online (KI magazine).
-The five winners are also highlighted in the first pages of this booklet.
-Furthermore, each booklet contains a unique artwork as a poster, so that the reader may hang up artworks at home, and relive some of the magic created at the art exhibition.
-We hope these artworks will inspire you to start thinking about synthetic biology in new ways and open up for discussion.
-Posing the question; where does science end and art begin?

 ## Bioethics and Biolegislation